-CITC has been building the people who build the Northwest for over 28 years.
+CITC has been building the people who build the Northwest for over 36 years.
 Whether you are looking to begin a career in construction, or already work in the industry, CITC is committed to helping you succeed.
-CITC offers ten training programs that will equip you with the knowledge and skills needed to secure your future in a successful career in construction.
+CITC offers eleven training programs that will equip you with the knowledge and skills needed to secure your future in a successful career in construction.

 Our 3 to 5-year construction training programs are competency-based; a combination of lab and theory.
 With this combination training, you will learn the “how” and “why” of your trade by applying what you learn in class to the real-world through practical, hands-on training in the labs.

 Individuals enter CITC as students and graduate as industry professionals.
 Our graduates not only take a CITC Certificate of Completion with them into the construction industry, they take industry-recognized credentials and a level of confidence that lasts a lifetime.
 Through construction training with CITC, you will be:

 A vocational school, or trade school, is a secondary school in which students learn a skilled trade.